-BY SIGNING BELOW, Contractor has executed and bound itself to this Agreement upon the execution of the Agreement by both parties.
-No modification, alteration or waiver of this Agreement or any of its provisions shall be effective unless in writing and signed by both parties.
-Substantive changes in the terms and conditions under which the Contractor must perform the Work to be completed under this Agreement shall become effective only upon the execution of a written Amendment to this Agreement.
-Changes in the Work, the Contract Sum, or the Contract Time shall become effective upon the execution of a Change Order, signed by duly authorized representatives of the parties, except as otherwise provided in the UTUGCs.
+Changes in the terms and conditions under which the Contractor must perform the Work to be completed under this Agreement shall become effective only upon the execution of a written Amendment to this Agreement.
+Changes in the Work, the Contract Sum, or the Contract Time shall become effective upon the execution of a Change Order, signed by duly authorized representatives of the parties.
 Contractor shall be authorized to proceed with the change as of the Notice to Proceed date set forth in the Change Order.
-Subsequent to the issuance of a Change Order, Owner will issue a revised Purchase Order to Contractor.
+Subsequent to the issuance of a Change Order, MD Anderson will issue a revised Purchase Order to Contractor.
 Contractor must receive the revised Purchase Order prior to requesting compensation for Work to be completed under the Change Order in its Application for Payment.
-Only duly authorized representatives of Owner's Division of Supply Chain Management are authorized to execute amendments to this Agreement and issue Purchase Orders to bind Owner for any payment to be made to Contractor pursuant to the terms of this Agreement.
+Only duly authorized representatives of MD Anderson's Supply Chain Management department are authorized to execute amendments to this Agreement and issue Purchase Orders to bind MD Anderson for any payment to be made to Contractor pursuant to the terms of this Agreement.